lizardfs/documentation/source/adminguide/connectclient.rst

 **Read ahead cache**

-If you want to make use of the read ahead caching feature which will sig- nificantly improve your read performance, you will require to configure the following options::
+If you want to make use of the read ahead caching feature which will significantly improve your read performance, you will require to configure the following options::

   -o cacheexpirationtime=MSEC      set timeout for read cache entries to be considered valid in milliseconds (0 disables cache) (default: 0)